vertesy/Exploratory-data-analysis-in-R/docs/README.md

 ### News

+- Sign up for the  [**google group**](https://groups.google.com/forum/#!forum/r-2018-accra) for future email communication.
+- Course materials are online on [google drive](https://goo.gl/maps/wFYWCFyjud82).
-**Change in schedule due to the WACCBIP conference!**
+- *Change in schedule due to the WACCBIP conference!**

-**The conference takes place 18-20 July, therefore the final day for A, and the final 2 days for B are postponed to the next week.
+**The conference takes place 18-20 July, therefore the final final 2 days are postponed to the following week.
 Please see the calendar at the bottom for details.**